 The future star Ibarra Ortega Jr. a.k.a “Jr” is a Filipino male tennis player, who was a silver medalist in the singles event and bronze medalist in team event during the Palarong Pambansa 2017 held in San Jose, Antique.
 He’s a kind of a humorous guy from Dumaguete City, Philippines.

 Ibarra Jr. balanced his time being an athlete at the same time a student by time management and practicing during his free time.
-In fact, he is currently Philippine Tennis Association (PHILTA) ranked 17th in category 16-U boys and ranked 19th in 18-U boys as of 2017 record.
+He is current Philippine Tennis Association (PHILTA) ranked 17th in category 16-U boys and ranked 19th in 18-U boys as of 2017 record.
 But he still managed to be a good student as Senior High School, Dumaguete City.

 Current Residence: Dumaguete City